nguyengiabach1201/Iris/README.md

 Sections are the most important part of ***Iris***, for it is the structural unit of the game.

-A section starts with a `-` (minus sign), and within every section are normal paragraphs, comments, or choices.
+A section starts with a `-` (minus sign); normal paragraphs, comments, or choices are within every section.

 ```
 - Section_one